Skip to main content

 Buildings Breakthrough

-Buildings Breakthrough context
+The Buildings Breakthrough

 At the Bonn Climate Change Conference in June 2022, it was announced by Mr. Stéphane Crouzat, French Climate Change Ambassador, that France and the Kingdom of Morocco would co-lead a Buildings Breakthrough Target, with the support of other willing governments.
 The governments of France and the Kingdom of Morocco reaffirmed their co-leadership of the target at the 13th Clean Energy Ministerial and 7th Mission Innovation (CEM13/MI·7); at the 2022 UN General Assembly; and at the COP27 Breakthrough Agenda Ministerial on 11 November 2022.